Treasury’s Love Affair with Private Investments Doesn't Add Up

 For the next 3 years, in every quarter but one, Treasury management allowed staff to exceed its OIC-approved private equity range.
 By the third quarter of 2021, OPERF was almost 9 percentage points above its target and 5 percentage points above its upper range.

 There were no real brakes on this growth.
 In the fourth quarter of 2021 OPERF’s private equity came within the upper range–but only because the OIC increased the upper range from 21.5% to 27.5%.
 And the new private equity range, unique among OPERF asset classes at the time, was itself imbalanced.
-Rather than plus or minus the same number around the target, the OIC skewed the range to be 7.5 percentage points above the increased 20% target, and 5 percentage points below it.
+Rather than plus or minus the same number around the target, the OIC skewed the range to be 7.5 percentage points above the increased 20% target, and 5 percentage points below it (as graphically represented in the figure below).
 The accommodation to staff’s profligacy is obvious.

 Treasury remained resistant to lowering allocations even as the problem of misallocation loomed.